 December 2011 - AMOS-5, launched to the 17°E orbital location, delivers high-power C-band and Ku-band capacity to the entire African continent, with access to Europe and the Middle East.

-2013 - AMOS-4 is scheduled to launch to the 65°E orbital location.
-Its steerable Ku-band and Ka-band beams will extend Spacecom’s footprint to Asia and Russia.
-AMOS-4 will also include Ka-band beams with coverage over the Middle East and Europe.
+2013 - AMOS-4 was successfully launched to the 65°E orbital location.
+Its steerable Ku-band and Ka-band beams extend Spacecom’s footprint to Asia and Russia.
+AMOS-4 also includes a Ka-band beam with coverage over China.

 Q1 2015 - AMOS-6 is planned for launch, to be co-located at the 4˚W orbital position with AMOS-2 and AMOS-3.
 It will provide steerable Ku-band with Pan-European and Middle East coverage, and a Ka-band beam for broadband services with coverage in Africa and Europe.